Skip to content

 The best highlight on a Uganda safari is a guided nature walk along the endangered rhino at the 302km high-security complex of Ziwa Rhino Sanctuary.
 In Uganda, the rhino was declared extinct due to hunting spree in 70’s and early 80’s during the country’s dark times but now here at Ziwa sanctuary, a breeding program is underway to restock this once abundant species in its former savanna home range.
 On a guided walk led by ranger guides, you get up-close to the southern white rhino crushes as they roam about the woodlands, gaining insights on its social behavior and its ecological importance.

-4. Go on adventure – Raft the Nile, Hike the Rwenzori’s and several other Volcanoes
+4. Go on adventure – Raft the Nile, Hike the Rwenzori’s and several other Volcanic Mountains

 For thrill adventurers seeking to test/stretch their limits, the Grade 5 white water rapids on river Nile at Jinja offers the ultimate rafting challenge!
 Depending on one’s time and ability, daily challenge programs to dare the Nile include both a full-day or a half-day challenge option.
 Other world-class challenges here on the Nile include, kayaking, tubing and bungee jumping.

 Along the eastern frontier of the country, the free-standing volcanic Mount Elgon boasts the biggest Caldera stretching some 8km and a great hiking experience programs from daily to multi day hikes up to the summit.
-The 3 Volcanic peaks of Muhavura, Sabyinyo, and Gahinga that lie in Mgahinga Gorilla NP on the South-West tip of Uganda offer daily hiking alternatives to adventurers with little time.
-Several Island dotted lakes in the highlands of Kigezi region in the south west provides one with leisure canoeing excursions and hiking options.
+The 3 volcanic peaks of Muhavura, Sabyinyo, and Gahinga that lie in Mgahinga Gorilla NP on the south-west tip of Uganda offer daily hiking alternatives to adventurers with little time.
+The scenic island dotted lakes in the highlands of Kigezi region including L.Bunyonyi and Mutanda are often used as a base to explore the gorilla parks but also offer leisure adventure options from canoeing excursions and hiking options.

 The ultimate adventure is to explore the Mountains of the Moon or Rwenzori Mountains, Africa’s highest mountain ranges and third highest mountain peak in on the continent towering some 5010m asl.
 These mountain ranges offer the most rewarding and toughest hiking challenges to adventures anywhere on the continent.
 The far north-eastern region is rugged, scrubby with scattered granite inselbergs, a testament of earth eruptions that shaped the regions landscape but variety of game and incredible birdlife flourish in this amazing part of Uganda; a true African Wildness!